 The salmon is covered in a delicious garlic za’atar rub that gives it so much flavor, you’re basically going to drool.
 Place the salmon on top of your zoodles in a baking tray and in the oven it goes.
 Sit down and enjoy a glass of red wine while dinner makes itself.

 Chicken Lettuce Wraps

 Can you tell I like wraps?
-With this recipe, we’re taking inspiration from Greece, however.
+With this recipe, we’re taking inspiration from Greece.
 Grilled chicken wrapped in crispy lettuce leaves, can it get any better?
-Inside the wrap is sun-dried tomatoes, artichokes and a slice of orange for a sweet-acidic flavor.
+Inside the wrap are sun-dried tomatoes, artichokes, and a slice of orange for a sweet-acidic flavor.

 If you wish to make your wraps ahead, I recommend that you prepare the ingredients and store them in individual containers.
-Make the wrap in the morning and bring to work for lunch or keep in the fridge ready for dinner.
+Make the wrap in the morning and bring it to work for lunch, or keep it in the fridge ready for dinner.

 Vegan Diet Mediterranean Meal Ideas